-MANAGEMENT REPORT ON THE CONSOLIDATED FINANCIAL STATEMENTS Summary of critical accounting policies recent years, the hedging transactions the Group has entered into have principally involved certain intra-group sales between major foreign subsidiaries denominated in these subsidiaries' respective local currencies.
+Summary of critical accounting policies

+Natural hedges are achieved, whenever management deems it appropriate, through the matching of financing costs to operating revenues in each of the principal currencies in which the Group recent years, the hedging transactions the Group has entered into have principally involved certain intra-group sales between major foreign subsidiaries denominated in these subsidiaries' respective local currencies.
 The Group does not currently hedge the net cash assets of its subsidiaries.